-The Prospectus sets out the relevant dates of (i) the initial pool cut (see definition of First Valuation Date) and (ii) the relevant transfer (see First Purchase Date, being 18 May 2020) and these are less than two months apart.
+The Prospectus sets out the relevant dates of (i) the initial pool cut (see definition of First Valuation Date) and (ii) the relevant transfer (see First Purchase Date, being 21 September 2021) and these are less than one month apart.
 This clearly meets the requirement.